rudrakshi99/XharkTank/Readme.md

 2. Investors will view all the latest pitches posted to date

-- If the entrepreneurs post a new pitch, that should also get listed.
-Note that these submitted pitches will be shown one below the other.
+- If the entrepreneurs post a new pitch, that would also get listed.

 3. Investors will make a counteroffer to the pitch by providing these inputs